larsvers/flourish-url-setting-test/README.md

 ## HTML

-4. Embed visual (with the embed code if you wanted)
+4. Embed visual (with the embed code for example)

 ## JS